If you want a good quality recording set up, of course the most integral piece of equipment to invest in is going to be a good microphone.

 While many people enjoy the design of this product because of its unique appeal, some people are not fans.
 The bulkier design of this product makes it slightly more risky for people who are more prone to accidents.

-Luckily though, this USB microphone has a very sturdy build, so you will not have to worry about it getting broken when you are working with it.
+Luckily, this USB microphone has a very sturdy build, so you will not have to worry about it getting broken when working with it.

-The design is definitely more minimalist and does not feature any of the buttons or knobs which the Yeti does offer, the only interactive aspect it has is the USB port it features and this is how it will connect to your device.
+The design is more minimalist and does not feature any of the buttons or knobs which the Yeti does offer, the only interactive aspect it has is the USB port it features, and this is how it will connect to your device.

 The polar pattern switch is seen as a flaw of the design with the switch having a 1, 2, and 3 setting which are very difficult to interpret and means that you will need to use a manual whenever you want to switch so you know what result you will get.